-- The national economy is still in recovery (albeit weak) and, more importantly, the credit markets are still recovering stability - although they are remain sluggish and difficult to access. - The subsequent turnaround in Florida housing will be led by: - Low home prices that begin to attract buyers and clear the inventory. - Long-run sustainable demand caused by continued population growth and household formation. - Florida's unique demographics and the aging of the baby-boom generation (2011 marks the first wave of boomers hitting retirement).
+- The national economy is still in recovery and, more importantly, the credit markets are still recovering stability - they still remain sluggish and difficult to access.
+So far, the recovery has been roughly half as strong as the average gain of 9.8% over the same period during the past seven recoveries. - The subsequent turnaround in Florida housing will be led by: - Low home prices that begin to attract buyers and clear the inventory. - Long-run sustainable demand caused by continued population growth and household formation. - Florida's unique demographics and the aging of the baby-boom generation (2011 marks the first wave of boomers hitting retirement).